vectordotdev/vector/docs/specs/component.md

     filtering, etc.).
     - This includes pull-based sources that issue requests to ingest bytes.
 - Properties
-  - `byte_size` - REQUIRED, number of raw network bytes received before processing (decryption, decompression, filtering, etc.).
+  - `byte_size` - The number of raw network bytes received before processing (decryption, decompression, filtering, etc.).
     - SHOULD be the closest representation possible of raw network bytes based on the source's capabilities.
 For example, if the source uses a HTTP